meleu/meleu/README.md

 I've been constantly improving not only my coding skills (HTML/CSS/JavaScript/PHP/C/bash), but also my soft skills (as I need to interact with people coming from many different backgrounds/nationalities).
 I also produced a lot of [documentation](https://docs.retroachievements.org/).

-I am currently focusing my studies on the JavaScript/NodeJS/ReactJS ecosystem, but I am able to work with many different programming language.
+I am currently focusing my studies on the JavaScript/NodeJS/ReactJS ecosystem, but I am able to work with many different languages.
 After all, they are tools to solve problems, and we must use the best tool for each problem.

 See also: https://meleu.dev/